aws/aws-eks-best-practices/content/windows/docs/ami.md

 ![](./images/build-components.png)

 ## Caching Windows base layers on custom AMIs ##
-As Windows container images are larger, ranging from 3.8Gb on disk for a Windows container image containing .NET framework based on Windows Server 2004 SAC to 7.5Gb on Windows Server 2019 LTSC, it is essential to implement a Windows base layer caching strategy while using Auto-Scaling through [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) in order to avoid delays during a pod launch on a new Windows node.
+Windows container images are larger than their Linux counterparts.
+A base image of Windows Server Core 2019 LTSC is 5.74GB on disk.
+If you are running the full suite of .NET Framework 4.8 on the same base image, the size grows to 8.24GB.
+It is essential to implement a Windows base layer caching strategy while using Auto-Scaling through [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) in order to avoid delays during a pod launch on a new Windows node.

 Pulling the image from the repository isn't an expensive operation for the OS; however, the **extraction** operation may take minutes depending on the size and number of layers an image contains.